 - Reif - Reif is an interesting name that means 'power' and 'peace'.
 Having the ability to put the two together is an incredible feat.
 It is symbolic of how weather can seem so peaceful, and beautiful, yet contain so much power.

 - Zephyr - 'Of the west wind' is the meaning of this unusual name.
 Trends show it gaining in popularity as a boys name.
 It is the type of name that sparks the imagination and leaves the mind open to creativity.

-These baby boys names are inspired by religion, values, the holiday seasons, and the joy of bringing new life into the world.
+These baby boys' names are inspired by religion, values, the holiday seasons, and the joy of bringing new life into the world.

 - Abner - This biblical name is central to Christmas, meaning 'Father is light'.
 It symbolizes peace, hope, and generosity.
-All fine traits for an infant who begins life in as fine a season as Winter.
+All fine traits for an infant who begins life in as fine a season as winter.

 - Caleb - A very popular name, it was number 34 on Social Securities name research used between 2010 and 2017.
 Hebrew in origin, Caleb means 'like the heart'.
-The holiday season is a time that our hearts warm towards humanity, and we are reminded to be humble.
+The holiday season is a time when our hearts warm towards humanity, and we are reminded to be humble.

 - Christian - Lasting through time, this Old Latin name is still popular in this decade.
 It means 'Christian, a follower of Christ', and the holiday season is a deeply religious time.
-It inspired a large number of parents to choose this baby boys name.
+It inspired a large number of parents to choose this baby boy's name.